 - Let cool for approximately 1 hour, or until completely cool to the touch.

 - Melt chocolate in microwave in 20 second intervals.
 Do not allow chocolate to get super hot.
 Instead, when there are only a few small piece of chocolate left in the melted chocolate, stir continually until the chocolate melts.
-This will bring the temperature of the chocolate down, but it will still be easy to pour.

 - Pour chocolate over caramel and smooth with an offset spatula.
 Refrigerate for 15 minutes to set chocolate and to give it a nice sheen.